ksnip/ksnip/README.md

 * Filename wildcards for Year ($Y), Month ($M), Day ($D), Time ($T) and Counter (multiple # characters for number with zero leading padding).
 * Print screenshot or save is to pdf/ps.
 * Annotate screenshots with pen, marker, rectangles, ellipses, texts and other tools.
+* Annotate screenshots with stickers and add custom stickers.
 * Add watermarks to captured images.
 * Global HotKeys for taking Screenshots (Currently only for Windows and X11).
 * Tabs for Screenshots and images.